-David Owen Fletcher...Originally signed by Angels scout Ben Diggins...Teammates with Taylor Ward on Scottsdale Scorpions during 2016 Arizona Fall League...Ranked on Angels Top-10 prospect list for 2016 by Baseball America (#9)...Played collegiately at Loyola Marymount University (CA) from 2014-15...Majored in psychology...Garnered first team All-WCC honors as freshman and sophomore...Earned Freshman All-American accolades from Baseball America, Collegiate Baseball and the National Collegiate Baseball Writers Association...Claimed WCC Defensive Player of the Year, first team All-WCC and WCC All-Freshman team honors in first season...2015 LMU Male Athlete of the Year...2013 graduate of Cypress High School (CA)...All-State and All-CIF his junior and senior seasons, including CIF Player of the Year as a senior...2013 Empire League Player of the Year...Team captain and led team to the 2013 CIF Championship at Dodger Stadium...Hit .437 with 38 runs scored and 23 stolen bases...Spent 2013 summer playing in the Alaska League where he was a Gold Glove winner and named best professional prospect.
+David Owen Fletcher...Originally signed by Angels scout Ben Diggins...He and wife Kierra were married Dec.
+16, 2018...Teammates with Taylor Ward on Scottsdale Scorpions during 2016 Arizona Fall League...Grew up in Orange County, Calif...Favorite player was former Angels David Eckstein who also wore 22...Brother Dominic is an outfielder in the Arizona Diamondbacks organization...Played collegiately at Loyola Marymount University (CA) from 2014-15...Majored in psychology...Garnered first team All-WCC honors as freshman and sophomore...Earned Freshman All-American accolades from Baseball America, Collegiate Baseball and the National Collegiate Baseball Writers Association...Claimed WCC Defensive Player of the Year, first-team All-WCC and WCC All-Freshman team honors in first season...2015 LMU Male Athlete of the Year...2013 graduate of Cypress High School (CA)...All-State and All-CIF his junior and senior seasons, including CIF Player of the Year as a senior...2013 Empire League Player of the Year...Team captain and led team to the 2013 CIF Championship at Dodger Stadium...Hit .437 with 38 runs scored and 23 stolen bases...Played in the Alaska League in 2013 where he was named a Gold Glove winner and best professional prospect.

 In second big league season and first full, led Angels in games (154), hits (173) and doubles (30) and ranked second in average (.290) behind only Mike Trout (.291)...Last Halo with more hits in a single season was Howie Kendrick (181) in 2014...Was the first Halo third baseman with 30 doubles in a season since Chone Figgins (30 2B's) in 2009 (min.
 50% of games at third)...Appeared defensively at five different positions: third base (90), shortstop (39), second base (42), left field (21) and right field (2)…Prior to 2019, had never started a game in the outfield at any of the following levels: high school, college, minor leagues, Major Leagues...Named a finalist for the Rawlings Gold Glove Award at third base (award won by Oakland's Matt Chapman)...His six errors at third were tied for the second-fewest in the American League (min.
 600 innings) while his .970 fielding percentage ranked fourth...Combined to post an American League-leading.982 fielding percentage at all five positions (min.
 1300 innings)...Was the second-hardest player to strikeout in the Majors (10.20 PA/K)...88 first-half hits were the most by a Halo in their sophomore season since Mike Trout in 2012 (88).